smartDIYs/smartdiys_creator_manual_en/manual/userdictionary.md

 </p>

 <!-- ### UserOrigin -->
-If you select [Parameters]> [User Dictionary Manager] on the menu bar, the User Dictionary Manager dialog will be displayed.
+If you select [UserDictionary]> [UserDictionary Manager] on the menu bar, the User Dictionary Manager dialog will be displayed.
 Here you can perform operations such as import and export of user dictionary and bulk deletion.

 ### Export user dictionary
 1. Press the export button to display the export dialog.